RobertTheMagnificent/ccarps/Character_Creation.md

 * 10 points: Friend
 * 15 points: Confidant

+**Speach Impediment** Character has an obvious difficulty speaking.
+Common impediments include: Studder, Mute, Cluttering (speaks too fast, often running words together.)
+* -50 points: Extreme - Character cannot communicate verbally due to impediment
+* -25 points: Severe - Character has -9 to all deplomacy and influence checks
+* -10 points: Moderate - Character has -3 to all deplomacy and influence checks
+* -5 points: Mild - Character has -1 to all deplomacy and influence checks

+**Natural Resistance** (Specify Type) Character is naturally resistant and suffers reduced influence from the specified type. (examples: Poison, Fire/Heat, Acid, etc.)
+* 50 points: Immunity suffer no effect from source type
+* 25 points: Reduce all effect from source type by 6
+* 15 points: Reduce all effect from source type by 3
+* 5 points: Reduce all effect from source type by 1

+**Alergy** (Specify Substance) Character suffers negatively from contact with the specified substance. (examples: Nuts, pollen, Shellfish, etc.)
+* -50 points: Extreme - Character will suffer an imediate and life threatening reaction on contact with the Specified substance.
+* -25 points: Severe - Character applies -9 to all target numbers for 3 hours after contact with the Specified substance.
+* -10 points: Moderate - Character applies -3 to all target numbers for 1 hour after contact with the Specified substance.
+* -5 points: Mild - Character applies -1 to all target numbers 20 minutes after contact with the Specified substance.

+**High Pain Tolerance**
+* 50 points: Ignore all Mental modifiers, Will not lose unconsiousness from pain or mental trauma.
+* 25 points: Ignore all Mental modifiers due to damage
+* 10 points: Ignore the first 3 points of Mental modifiers due to damage
+* 5 points: Ignore the first 1 point of Mental modifiers due to damage

 *Player Note* Further oddities can be found in the world content framework, and in the world content for the adventure you are playing.

 ## Skills ##
 Skills determine what your character can do as well as what they know.
-Adding one point to a skill is the equivalent of the character experimenting with new ideas, or reading a basic instruction manual, or taking an introductory lesson from one who knows the skill at an advanced level (or higher).
-This gives the character the ability to use the skill with no special proficiency (and without a super low modifier).
+Adding one point to a skill is the equivalent of the character experimenting with new ideas, or reading a basic instruction manual, or taking an introductory lesson from one who knows the skill at an advanced level or higher.
+This gives the character the ability to use the skill to perform a complex action with a single die roll. *Using a skill to perform a Complex Action. example: firing an arrow from a bow; knock an arrow, draw, aim, and release. one point in Archery skill would alow the character to make one roll to determine the result of the four simple acctions required to fire an arrow.*

 Each skill has an Attribute associated with it.
-These attributes are skill requirements; no skill may have points that are greater than the associated attribute's modifier.
-For example, if your Charisma Modifier is +2, you cannot have more than 2 points in your Reading skill at character creation.
+These attributes are skill requirements; at character creation no skill may have points that are greater than the associated attribute modifier.
+For example, if your Charisma Modifier is +2, you cannot have more than 2 points in your Intimidate skill at character creation.

-Before a character can attempt to use a skill they must apply at least one point to it for it to be useful.
-Trying to use a skill without any proficiency has a base Modifier of -8 plus the modifier of the ruling Attribute.
-This makes it possible to attempt a an unskilled action in non-stressful situations.
-It becomes near impossible when under stress, such as during combat or while moderately injured.
+Before a character can attempt to use a skill they must apply at least one point to it for it to be useful. *To use a skill without any proficiency see Unskilled Action rule under Secondary Attribute section.*

 ### Basic Skill List ###

+#### Martial Arts ####
+**Grappling (LFT)** Grappling includes techniques, maneuvers, and counters used against an opponent in order to gain a physical advantage, escape from, force to submit, or cause injury or death.
+Grappling does not include striking or the use of weapons.

+**Street Fighting (SPD)** Street fighting is hand-to-hand combat in public places, between individuals or groups of people using primarily punching, kicking, and throwing attacks. *may include use of weapons of opportunity eg: chair, bottle, dirt, etc.*

+**Hand-to-Hand Combat (RFX)** Hand-to-hand combat is any formal discipline of lethal or non-lethal physical confrontation between two or more persons at very short range that does not involve the use of weapons.
+A Hand-to-hand combat discipline is any system that is composed of precise physical strikes to inflict optimal trauma to subdue or kill an opponent.

+#### Deplomacy and Influence ####
+**Acting (CHA)** The work of an actor or actress, which is a person in theater, television, film, or any other story telling medium who tells the story by portraying a character and, usually, speaking or singing the written text or play.

+**Persuasion (CHA)** The practice of convincing someone to do or believe something.

+**Intimidation (CHA)** Frighten or overawe someone, especially in order to make them do what you want.

+#### Subversion ####
+**Escape (RFX)** The craft of evading capture, or extricating ones self from forced confinemnt or control.

+**Stealth (RFX)** The practice of cautious and surreptitious action or movement so as not to be seen or heard.

+**Lock Picking (RFX)** The craft of unlocking a lock by analyzing and manipulating the components of the lock divice without the original key.

+#### Athletics ####
-**Acrobatics (RFX)** The performance of extrordinary feats of balance, agility, and motor coordination.
+**Acrobatics (SPD)** The performance of extrordinary feats of balance, agility, and motor coordination.
 Diving, walking on a tight rope or balance beam, swinging on a trapeze, etc.

-**Acting (CHA)** The work of an actor or actress, which is a person in thetre, television, film, or any other story telling medium who tells the story by portraying a character and, usually, speaking or singing the written text or play.

-**Brawling (LFT)** Basic unarmed, untrained combat.
-* Punch apply brawling Modifier
-* Kick apply brawling Modifier -1
-* Grab, graple, or throw apply brawling Modifier -2

-**Lock Picking (PER)** The craft of unlocking a lock by analyzing and manipulating the components of the lock divice without the original key.
+**Climbing (SPD)** To scale a surface vertically using the hands and feet.

 **Swimming (SPD)** The ability to propel ones self through water (or other liquid-like surfaces) by natural means, without the aid of a solid surface or object.

+#### Deduction ####
+**Tracking (PER)** The craft of following tracks or clues left from physical movement through the environment.

+**Observation (PER)** The action or process of looking at something or someone carefully or in order to gain information.

+**Search (PER)** The practice and knowledge of systematically reviewing the contents of a container such as a room, box, or article of clothing.

 *See world content supplement for world specific skills*